ArtOfCode-/concaten/README.md

 * [ ] Minimal standard library - 0.9
   Words like `if`, `{`, and `puts` so we can play with the language at all.
   * When designing/adding arrays, add the same methods to `CodeBlock`
-  * Including the functions to create an
+  * Including the functions to create an object of each literal type
 * [ ] Misc. required updates as needed
   * [ ] Thorough code review
     Finding places where the code is needlessly complicated, duplicated, or